 - (a) Fixture Units for Drainage Piping.
-The waste discharge calculations for the drainage system piping shall be computed in terms of drainage fixture units in accordance with 248 CMR 10.15, Table 1: Fixture Unit Values for Various Plumbing Fixtures and 248 CMR 10.15(2)(b). - (b) Values for Continuous Flow.
+The waste discharge calculations for the drainage system piping shall be computed in terms of drainage fixture units in accordance with 248 CMR 10.15: Table 1 and (2)(b). - (b) Values for Continuous Flow.
 Fixture unit values for continuous or semi-continuous flow into a building sanitary drainage system, such as from a waste pump, sewage ejector pump, or similar device that discharges sewage waste shall be computed on the basis of two fixture units for each gallon per minute of flow.

 - (c) Clear water condensate waste that is produced in cumulative amounts of 12.5 gallons per hour or 300 gallons per day or less in buildings by air conditioning equipment, air compressor blow-down discharge (free of petroleum hydrocarbons) or other similar apparatus or appliances may be discharged to the sanitary drainage system in accordance with 248 CMR 10.12(1)(a)4.
 The clear water waste requirement is not withstanding any local ordinance, by-law, rule or regulation to the contrary. - (3) Selecting the Size of Drainage Piping.
-Pipe sizes shall be determined from 248 CMR 10.15(7): Tables 1, 2 and 3 on the basis of drainage fixture unit values calculated from 248 CMR 10.15(7): Table 1: Fixture Unit Valves for Various Plumbing Fixtures and 248 CMR 10.15(2)(b). - (4) Minimum Size of Soil and Waste Stacks.
-No soil or waste stack shall be smaller than the largest horizontal waste branch connected thereto, (See 248 CMR 10.15(7): Table 1: Fixture Unit Values for Various Plumbing Fixtures and 248 CMR 10.15(7): Table 3: Maximum Loads in Fixture Units for Any One Branch Interval on Multistory Soil and Waste Stacks).
+Pipe sizes shall be determined from 248 CMR 10.15(7): Tables 1, 2 and 3 on the basis of drainage fixture unit values calculated from 248 CMR 10.15(7): Table 1 and (2)(b). - (4) Minimum Size of Soil and Waste Stacks.
+No soil or waste stack shall be smaller than the largest horizontal waste branch connected thereto.
+See 248 CMR 10.15(7): Table 1 and Table 3.
 Exception: a 4 x 3 toilet connection shall not be considered as a reduction in pipe size. - (5) Minimum Size of the Stack Vent or Vent Stack.
-Any structure, in which a building drain is installed, shall have as a minimum one stack vent or a vent stack not less than three inches in diameter, (See 248 CMR 10.16(7): Table 2: Size and Lengths of Vents for fixture unit values when determining appropriate stack vent or vent stack sizing) that shall be carried undiminished in size through the roof.

-(6) Provision for the Installation of Future Fixtures.

-- (a) When future drainage provisions are employed for the potential installation of other fixtures, the drains provided shall be considered in determining the final required sizes of drains and vent pipes. - (b) The future drain installations, (if provided) shall be terminated with approved material(s) and fittings.
+Any structure, in which a building drain is installed, shall have as a minimum one stack vent or a vent stack not less than three inches in diameter, (see 248 CMR 10.16(7): Table 2 for fixture unit values when determining appropriate stack vent or vent stack sizing) that shall be carried undiminished in size through the roof. - (6) Provision for the Installation of Future Fixtures. - (a) When future drainage provisions are employed for the potential installation of other fixtures, the drains provided shall be considered in determining the final required sizes of drains and vent pipes. - (b) The future drain installations, (if provided) shall be terminated with approved material(s) and fittings.